Updated September, 2019 by Doug Smith

 - Encoding level of M, J, K, 2, 3, 5, 7, 8 etc.

 - Search for a better record.
 If found, verify and export after deleting holding on previous OCLC record

-- Always use your judgment when deciding if a record is preferred.
-Note that 5, 7 and 8 are codes used for DLC records
+--Always use your judgement when deciding if a record is preferred.
+Note that 5, 7 and 8 are codes used by DLC records

 - Check existing Aleph record in OCLC and update record in Aleph if changed, even a little.
 This is OK even if other SULs own title.

 - We only check the 246 to be sure that the alternate title has not been mistakenly added to the $i instead of the $a.
 You can see this in the report, so it should not normally be necessary to look at the record in Aleph or OCLC.

 - Checking and editing 856 links

 - Attempt to fix the link if full text.
 If you can't, talk to your supervisor.

 - Delete broken links if not full text.